 • Go beyond traditional IT and include all of your endpoints, your cloud environments, mobile devices, web apps, containers, IoT, IIoT and OT.

-• Use process automation to streamline your processes such as configuration management, asset management, incident response, and change management.
+• Use automation to streamline your processes such as configuration management, asset management, incident response and change management.

 • Adopt a risk-based vulnerability management solution with easy-to-understand analytics and customizable reports.
 Be sure these reports meet your organizational needs and are scalable as your company changes and grows.

-• Use analytics and data to determine how well your teams inventory assets and collect assessment information.
-Don’t forget to include success metrics to determine how well your team successfully remediates prioritized vulnerabilities, including processes uses and time to remediate.
+• Use analytics and data to determine how well your team inventories assets and collects assessment information.
+Don’t forget to include success metrics to determine how well your team successfully remediates prioritized vulnerabilities, including processes used and time to remediate.

 Seção 3.Scanning and Discovery